Integralist/Style-Guides/JavaScript Style Guide.md

 });
 ```

+...but note Promises/Deferred objects are available with jQuery.

 ##DOM (Document Object Model)

-I don't like touching the DOM that much as it can be a real performance overhead, so I will cache DOM elements and properties/values and re-use elements wherever possible.
+Don't touch the DOM unless you absolutely must, as it can be a real performance overhead.
+Make sure you cache DOM elements and properties/values and re-use elements wherever possible.

-For example, if I create an element `var div = document.createElement('div')` then if I need another `div` element then I'll re-use that previous variable `var new_div = div.cloneNode();` and if I'm referencing a property such as `document` more than twice then I'll store it in a variable…
+For example, if you create an element `var div = document.createElement('div')` and you find you need another `div` element then just re-use that previous variable `var new_div = div.cloneNode();` and if you're referencing a property such as `document` more than twice then make sure you store it in a variable…

 ```js
 var doc = document;